Paynes Prairie Preserve State Park

 - Hiking and Biking:

-- Wacahoota Trail: A short trail with scenic views of the prairie basin.
+- Wacahoota Trail: A quieter trail experience with prairie views and a more remote feel.

-- Gainesville-Hawthorne State Trail: A paved multi-use trail for biking, hiking, and jogging.
+- Gainesville-Hawthorne State Trail: A paved multi-use route popular for biking, walking, and jogging near the preserve.

 Visitor Center and Educational Opportunities